 Looking for a really easy dish where you don’t have to turn on your oven?
 Or your stove?
 Or even your microwave?
 You are in the right place.

-Today’s recipe is a really simple marinade that’s easy to make and full of flavor.
+This recipe is a really simple marinade that’s easy to make and full of flavor.
 In full disclosure, this recipe came from my father-in-law, and it was so good I had to ask him to let me put it up on the blog.
-Luckily, he was willing to share, which is where you all benefit.
+Luckily, he was willing to share, which is where you benefit.

 What’s the Difference Between Tamari and Soy Sauce?

 They are in fact pretty similar, and if you were to pour each into a glass you’d likely not be able to tell the difference between the two without tasting them.
-Both are made from soybeans, with soy sauce also using wheat.
+Both are made from soybeans, with most soy sauces also using wheat.
 Typically tamari does not use wheat but be sure to read your labels as it can definitely sneak it’s way in there.

 Now on to the recipe.

-How to Make Gluten Free Flank Steak Marinade with Tamari
+How to Make Asian Steak Marinade

 Start out by prepping the marinade (see the instructions in the recipe card below).
 The ingredients are shown here – there’s only eight of them.
 Told you this was going to be easy.